The Safest and Most Dangerous Places in Muscatine County, IA: Crime Maps and Statistics

 Is Muscatine County, IA Safe?

-The B+ grade indicates that the rate of crime is lower than that of the average US county.
-Muscatine County ranks in the 75th percentile for safety, meaning it is safer than 75% of counties but less safe than 25%.
-This analysis applies only to Muscatine County's official city boundaries.
+The B+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Muscatine County's combined rate is lower than the norm.
+Muscatine County sits in the 75th percentile, ahead of 75% of counties and behind 25%.
+The grade covers only Muscatine County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in Muscatine County is 22.51 per 1,000 residents in the typical year.
-Muscatine County Residents generally consider the southwest part of the county to be the safest.
-Your chance of being a victim of crime in Muscatine County varies by area - ranging from 1 in 34 in the southeast areas to 1 in 86 in the southwest.
+The overall crime rate in Muscatine County is 22.51 per 1,000 residents in a typical year.
+Residents generally consider the southwest part of the county the safest.
+Your chance of being a victim ranges from 1 in 34 in the southeast areas to 1 in 86 in the southwest.

-When looking at total crime counts (rather than per capita rates), the south parts of Muscatine County, IA see the most incidents - about 345 per year.
-In contrast, the north part of the county has the fewest, with approximately 16 crimes annually.
+Counting total incidents instead of per-capita rates, the south parts of Muscatine County, IA report the most crime, about 345 cases per year.
+The north part reports the fewest, around 16 per year.

 The Cost of Crime™ in Muscatine County, IA

-The total projected cost of crime in Muscatine County for 2025 is $12,750,398.
-This translates to approximately $290 per resident and $711 per household.
-On average, crime-related costs account for 0.8% of the median household income in Muscatine County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Muscatine County for 2025 is $12,750,398, about $290 per resident and $711 per household.
+That equals 0.8% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 60.9%